-Willingness means doing something out of choice, not because you were forced to do it.
+Willingness in addiction recovery means doing something out of choice, not because you were forced to do it.
 It means your mind is more receptive and that you are embracing change intentionally and with courage.

-Consider making a to-do list items to enhance willingness:
+Consider making a to-do list items to enhance willingness in addiction recovery:

 Here’s a personal success story: